MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/change-application-access-policies.md

 * [**PATs**](use-personal-access-tokens-to-authenticate.md) to generate tokens for:

    * Accessing specific resources or activities, like builds or work items
-   * Clients, like Xcode and NuGet, that require usernames and passwords as basic credentials and don't support Microsoft account and Azure Active Directory (Azure AD) features, like multi-factor authentication
+   * Clients, like Xcode and NuGet, that require usernames and passwords as basic credentials and don't support Microsoft account and Microsoft Entra features, like multi-factor authentication
    * Accessing [REST APIs for Azure DevOps](/rest/api/azure/devops/)

 By default, your organization allows access for all authentication methods.